 *** If you are experiencing these physical sensations, it is also important to visit your GP to carry out a physical examination or blood tests to rule out any other conditions that may be causing your symptoms.***

 Grief is exhausting.
-The process of loss and grief is something that we, unfortunately, can’t speed up or fix.
+The process of loss and grief is something that we, unfortunately, can’t speed up or f”ix”.
 There is no right way to grieve and there is no simple formula in how long our grief should last.
-Processing of loss doesn’t occur in a linear way but rather, we can dip in and out of a range of emotions.
+Processing of loss does not occur in a linear way but rather, we can dip in and out of a range of emotions.
+Some days we may feel fine with our grief, and then other days, it may feel like we are re-living it all over again.
 Generally, a combination of “doing” and “being” activities can help.

 Doing (Activities) – By engaging in some of your daily or favourite activities, such as work or hobbies, it doesn’t mean you have forgotten about the person you are grieving.
 It is ok and important to look after yourself and make room for self-care activities.
 There will be enough moments of grief, where it’s important to enjoy moments of joy and normality when they arise.